Nathan-Furnal/dotemacs/README.md

 Works well for Python/R/Julia for now.
 It supports different environments in org-mode to obtain files *à la* notebook, `emacs-jupyter` does the heavy lifting.

-I used `conda.el` to switch environments for Python but `elpy`, my Python IDE actually relies on `pyvenv` so I'll stick with that instead.

 ## Miscellaneous